Skip to main content

 When Velobase receives a request, it checks if the provided identifier has already been processed for that specific customer:

-1. First request: The operation is processed, the balance is updated, and the result is returned with "is_idempotent_replay": false.
+1. First request: The operation is processed, the customer’s wallet is updated, and the result is returned with "is_idempotent_replay": false.

 2. Duplicate request: Velobase recognizes the identifier, skips the operation, and immediately returns the exact same result as the original request, but marked with "is_idempotent_replay": true.